AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

 Trending – Refers to a topic that is especially popular on social media at a given moment.
 Originating with Twitter, users add hashtags to particular words to join the discussion surrounding a topic.
 This can improve engagement with posts.

-Twitter – Twitter at its most basic level is a platform for posting short messages of up to 140 characters.
-There are other 230 million active Twitter users.
+Twitter – Twitter at its most basic level, is a platform for posting short messages of between 140 – 280 characters.
+There are around 230 million active Twitter users.

 Tweet – The name given to messages posted on Twitter.
-Tweets are micro blog messages that can be a maximum of 140 characters in length.
+Tweets are microblog messages that can be a maximum of 140 – 280 characters in length.

 Vimeo – Similar to YouTube, Vimeo is a platform for storing, sharing and uploading video content.